cescalara/icecube_tools/docs/markdown/detector_model.md

 Now that we have the reconstructed energy for an event with some $E_\mathrm{true}, \delta$, we can proceed in finding the angular resolution.

-First, from the given "history" of the event, we sample the matching distribution/histogram of $\mathrm{PSF}$, again my marginalising over the uninteresting quantities, in this case only $\mathrm{ang\_err}$.
+First, from the given "history" of the event, we sample the matching distribution/histogram of $\mathrm{PSF}$, again by marginalising over the uninteresting quantities, in this case only $\mathrm{ang\_err}$.
 We thus sample a value of $\mathrm{PSF}$, to whom a distribution of $\mathrm{ang\_err}$ belongs, which we subsequently sample.
 This is now to be understood as a cone of a given angular radius, within which the true arrival direction lies with a probability of 50%.

 For both steps, the histograms are created by `R2021IRF()` when instructed to do so: we pass a tuple of vectors (ra, dec) in radians and a vector of $\log_{10}(E_\mathrm{true})$ to the method `sample()`.
 Returned are sampled ra, dec (both in radians), angular error (68%, in degrees) and reconstructed energy in GeV.